jcblum/community-faqs/code-question-tips_6824.md

 #### Get started with the `reprex` package

+- If you've never used `reprex` before and you're trying to post a reproducible example on this site, start here: [Use the `reprex` package to prepare your reproducible example for posting][reprex-package]
+- For more general instructions, see the [package documentation](https://reprex.tidyverse.org)

 **Note:** You can't use `reprex` to prepare Shiny reproducible examples.
 Find out more: [SHINY GUIDANCE]()